 What degree do you need

 High School Diploma

-1 common question that we always get is what major or degree do I need to become An Automotive Service Attendant or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Automotive Service Attendants or what courses do I need to take.

-We did a survey to ask other Automotive Service Attendants what did they major in college or university and here are the most popular majors that came up.
+We also asked Automotive Service Attendants what did they major in college or university and here are the top 5 most popular majors that came up.